How would you like to target your ads to people who are ready and willing to buy the product that you’re selling?

 If you’re already using AdWords without in-market audiences, then you’re probably targeting people who search for keywords with purchase intent such as “treadmills on sale,” “buy a treadmill,” or “shop treadmills.”

 If you’ve come across some successful ad copy when running ads for those keywords, there’s no reason to believe that the same copy won’t work when you target in-market audiences.

 So if you’re at a loss as to how to begin, use what already works.

 Wrapping Up In-Market Audiences

 In-market audiences give you an outstanding opportunity to reach people who are ready to buy your product.
-If you haven’t yet launched an AdWords campaign that targets an in-market audience, why not do so today?
+If you haven’t yet launched an Ads campaign that targets an in-market audience, why not do so today?